Sima25k/C_advance_programming_skills/README.md

 # C&C++ from Beginning to Expert
-**This is all my notes from I firstly contacted programming to now!**
+**These are all my notes from the first time I contacted programming to now!**

 ***Thanks for your watch!!!***